oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - We are leaving the namespace `sample-domain1-ns` unchanged for the ConfigMap because we plan to deploy domain `sample-domain2` to the same namespace as `sample-domain1`.
      - We name and label the ConfigMap using its associated domain UID for two reasons:
        - To make it obvious which ConfigMap belongs to which domain.
-       - To make it easier to cleanup a domain.
+       - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.
      - We use a different ConfigMap for the new domain for two reasons:
-       - To make it easier to keep the life-cycle and/or CI/CD process for the two domains simple and independent.
-Any shared resources between the two domains must necessarily have their own life-cycle.
+       - To make it easier to keep the life cycle and/or CI/CD process for the two domains simple and independent.
        - To 'future proof' the new domain so that changes to the original domain or new domain's ConfigMap can be independent.